 5 Tools and Apps for a Social Media-Savvy Freelance Writer

 Every freelance writer today needs to be present on social media.
 Whether you want to promote your posts, website, blog or yourself, these 5 apps will be of great help in your journey through social media network.

 Why stop every hour to send out a tweet when you can schedule Hootsuite to send out posts for that day or week?
-With Hootsuite, you can easily share on Facebook, Google+ or LinkedIn or tweet without disrupting your productivity, schedule and track your tweets and shares and track how your shares, likes or retweets are doing.
+With Hootsuite, you can easily share on Facebook, Google+ or LinkedIn or tweet without disrupting your productivity, schedule and track how your shares, likes or retweets are doing.